 An advanced laser resurfacing solution, our CO2 Laser treatments are ideal for resurfacing skin and improving wrinkles.
 It can also be used for skin tag, wart and mole removal.
 Laser skin resurfacing is a procedure that helps to improve skin texture and is procedure used widely for photorejuvenation.
 The procedure is used to remove the superficial layers of skin in layers with precision.

-At Global Health and Beauty Clinic in Coventry we offer CO2 laser treatments with ULASE and in 35 Devonshire place, London W1G 6JP with Acupulse CO2 laser.
+At Global Health and Beauty Clinic in Coventry/Birmingham we offer CO2 laser treatments with ULASE and Accupulse.
+Our clinic is moving to 156 Broad Street in Birmingham.

 What is CO2 Laser therapy?